antimof/UxPlay/README.md

 the window title is "OpenGL renderer" instead of the Airplay server name, but it is visible to screen-sharing apps (e.g., Zoom).
-The option -t _timeout_ cannot be used because if the GStreamer pipeline is destroyed while the OpenGL window is still open, and uxplay is left running, a segfault occurs (this is an issue with the glimagesink GStreamer plugin, not UxPlay).
+The option -t _timeout_ cannot be used because if the GStreamer pipeline is destroyed while the OpenGL window is still open, and uxplay is left running, a segfault occurs (this is an issue with the glimagesink GStreamer OpenGL plugin, not UxPlay).
 Also, the resolution settings "-s wxh" do not affect the (small) initial mirror window size, but the window can be expanded using the mouse.